“I instantly knew I had hurt my neck. I feel lucky to be here.”

-Following a car accident in his hometown of Ayrshire, he has spent the past eight months away from home in the Queen Elizabeth National Spinal Injuries Unit in Glasgow.
+Following a car accident in his hometown in Ayrshire, he has spent over eight months away from home in the Queen Elizabeth National Spinal Injuries Unit in Glasgow.

 It’s been during this time that we’ve come to know him well.

 Although Craig was newly injured, it wasn’t long before he decided to venture out into Horatio’s Garden Scotland.